One of the curious things of “today”, ie. the tech landscape of post-2010, seems to be productivity paradox.

 It’s really easy to protype something between 100 and 1000 lines.
-These small sketches of an app serve the purpose of making feasibility studies: does it feel we’re generally capable of doing the actual, larger project?
+These small sketches of an app serve the purpose of making feasibility studies and spikes: does it feel we’re generally capable of doing the actual, larger project?
 Do theories play in reality, as we have come to expect?
 Etc.

 When you push farther, over 10000 lines, there’s often more and more of the support processes within software engineer that “just need to be done”.
 The progress isn’t linear.
 It’s also quite seldom that one person alone manages a large program, so others need to be taken to the project.

 Looking after quality and communicating of the purpose, schedule, and requirements takes its share.
 This is however quite inevitable and a healthy sign, also.